Tech-for-Sustainable-Development/.github/profile/README.md

 Walk away with a stronger CV bullet, a better LinkedIn profile, a organisation GitHub repository, a FOSS membership, a portfolio piece, a concrete example to discuss in an interview.

+Real-world evidence of what you built, researched, or contributed to, alone or with others, as part of a distinctive multinational open-source community.

-You leave with work you can point to, not just a name on your profile.
+> You leave with work you can point to, not just a name on your profile.

 ## GET INVOLVED